Understanding the Components of an Optimal Learning Environment

 - Ensure the unit is bringing in outdoor air in the correct proportion.

 Another vital component is adequate and constant illumination – with no drop in quality across each space.
 Classrooms with full-spectrum lighting - including ultra-violet – were found to have a significantly positive effect on attendance and academic performance.
-A new, popular option that is efficient and cost-effective throughout K-12 schools is LED lights.
+A new, popular option that is efficient and cost-effective throughout K-12 schools is LED lighting.

 Walking into a room that is either sweltering or chilly is something everyone notices immediately, especially in a teaching and learning setting.
 During exposure to extremes of temperature, there is an increase in stress among students, and a sharp decrease in work efficiency, concentration and focus.
 To manage classroom temperatures effectively, the installation of digital controls allows for more consistent and comfortable temperature control and monitoring.

 A purposeful hum in the classroom is one thing.
 A constant, intrusive droning of background noise is a different and far less desirable factor.
-Clear audibility is even more important when students have a hearing impairment, or English is not their first language.
+Clear audibility is even more important when students have a hearing impairment, or if English is not their first language.

 While key metrics are discussed in more detail later, it is useful to note that maximum background noise in classrooms should be no higher than 45 decibels.
 Anything above that volume will limit a student’s processing ability and begin to induce stress.